sparse.tscgm: Sparse time series chain graphical models

 Description

-Computes sparse vector autoregressive coefficients matrices of order 1 and order 2 and precision matrix estimates for time series chain graphical models using SCAD penalty.
-In time series chain graphs directed edges are identified by nonzero entries of the autoregressive coefficients matrix and undirected edges are identified by nonzero entries of the precision matrix.
+Computes sparse vector autoregressive coefficient matrices of order 1 and 2 and precision matrix estimates for time series chain graphical models using SCAD or LASSO penalties.
+In time series chain graphs, directed edges are identified by nonzero entries of the autoregressive coefficients matrix and undirected edges are identified by nonzero entries of the precision matrix.

 Usage